ASP.NET Core Blazor startup

 Note

 External sources must return the required Cross-Origin Resource Sharing (CORS) headers for browsers to allow cross-origin resource loading.
-CDNs usually provide the required headers by default.
+CDNs usually provide the required headers.

 loadBootResource parameters appear in the following table.